also HPC Cluster one MS HPC Pack and use

 [V] Never run [D] Do not run [R] Run once [A] Always run [?]
 Help (default is "D"):

-Press R and then Enter to run the script.
-If there are no error messages, the installation is successful, and you should see the hpccomm.pfx file in the specified path.
+Press R and then Enter in the above message to install.
+If there is no error message, the installation succeeded, and you can see the hpccomm.pfx file in the path.
+Now run the setup.exe file in the extracted folder to proceed with the HPC Pack installation.

-Now, run the setup.exe file in the root folder of the unzipped HPC Pack files to start the installation.
+Run setup.exe in the extracted root folder to start the installation.

 Click New installation or add new features to an existing installation.